-The prospectus, the key investor information, the articles/memorandum of association as well as the latest annual and semi-annual reports of the Master Fund are also available free of charge from the Company, the depositary, and from the agents operating for the Company.
+The prospectus, the key investor information, the Investment Terms and Conditions as well as the latest annual and semi-annual reports are available free of charge from the Company, the depositary, and from the agents operating for the Company.

-Additional information on the Feeder Fund's investment restrictions imposed by the risk management, the risk management methods, and the latest developments of risks and returns of the major asset categories, can be obtained from the Company in a written version on request.
+Additional information on the fund's investment restrictions imposed by the risk management, the risk management methods, and the latest developments of risks and returns of the major asset categories, can be obtained from the Company in a written version on request.

-If the Company sends particular investors further information about the composition of the Feeder Fund portfolio or its performance, it will post this information on its website at the same time.
+If the Company sends particular investors further information about the composition of the fund portfolio or its performance, it will post this information on its website at the same time.